 Studying liberal arts is one effective way to prepare for engaging in an ever-evolving and ever-changing world.
 The liberal arts programs provide you with balanced exposure to major achievements in the arts, sciences, humanities, and social sciences.
 In-depth study of a particular area of interest will prepare you for specialized graduate work in law, government, humanities, social services or administration, journalism, communication, public policy/organization, and secondary and undergraduate education.

-The coursework in the Division of Humanities complements your professional studies to prepare you with a deep understanding of the working world.
+The coursework in the School of Humanities and Social Sciences complements your professional studies to prepare you with a deep understanding of the working world.
 It is an essential part of the transformational experience that you find at Becker.
 Each course builds a foundation that prepares you to be an adaptable problem solver – one who can grapple with the challenges of a diverse and changing world.
 With this foundation, you can enter the workforce with such skills as critical thinking, an empathetic understanding of multiple perspectives, and clear, effective communication.
-Liberal arts and global citizenship (the first program of its kind in the country) are degrees without borders.
+Criminal Justice, Early Childhood and Youth Education, Legal Studies, Liberal arts, Psychology, and Global Citizenship (the first program of its kind in the country) are degrees without borders.
 Our graduates can apply what they know to the broadest range of industries and are equipped with a flexible set of skills that allow them to achieve immediate success in companies in the new economy and to translate those skills in the future to fields that do not yet exist.
-The Division of Humanities strives to develop responsible, aware, and informed citizens who are dedicated to improving the lives of those in their own country and in the global community.
+The School of Humanities and Social Sciences strives to develop responsible, aware, and informed citizens who are dedicated to improving the lives of those in their own country and in the global community.